Overview Workflow

 Let’s start modeling workflows!

-From here you can start to learn modeling a workflow with ARIS Express.
-The required steps are: Download ARIS Express, have a look at some model samples or video tutorials, start modeling, share your models and discuss them with other users, and if you haven't joined the ARIS Community yet, do it now! ;-)
+From here you can start to learn modeling a flowchart with ARIS Basic.
+The required steps are: Download ARIS Basic, have a look at some video tutorials, start modeling, share your models and discuss them with other users, and if you haven't joined the ARIS Community yet, do it now! ;-)